stanford-policylab/opp/py/data_readme_template.md

 - The data stops at 2017-12-13.

 ## Albany, NY
+**Data notes**:
+- Data is deduplicated on incident, reducing the number of records by ~32%
+- Search/contraband information is missing, as well as outcomes

 ## Columbus, OH
 **Data notes**:
   - `Incident Number` in the original data seems unreliable as it has several